ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/blooms-taxonomy.md

 support and the complexity of the tasks they ask you to complete.[^1] While you may be thinking that this is only a topic for teachers, it turns out that knowing the basics of this taxonomy is also helpful for learners!
-For instance, this site creates assignments and learning objectives that are connected to specific levels in this taxonomy.
+For instance, this site features assignments and learning objectives that are connected to specific levels in this taxonomy.

 Don't forget that these levels are organized from those that have the least